 This course is designed for students with exceptional ability and creativity in Mathematics and Science.
+It is intended for the grade 8 Odyssey students.
 As classmates, students enrolled in this course also take Science 8 together.
-The course covers all of the material from Mathematic 8 and some topics from Mathematics 9.
+The course covers all the material from Mathematic 8 and some topics from Mathematics 9.
 Creative problem solving as well as selected enrichment topics will be considered in this course.
-Students will participate in various mathematics competitions.
+Students will participate in various mathematics competitions, such as Gauss and Math Challengers.